cedrickchee/YDKGo/content/docs/design/error_handling/_index.md

 or you can call the built in function panic.

 Now you'll choose one over the other depending on if you need a stack trace or not.
-So if you need the stack trace you're gonna call panic, if you don't you just call OS exit.
+So if you need the stack trace you will call panic, if you don't you just call OS exit.

 First, let's look at the language mechanic first on how the default error type